 The Advanced Manufacturing Sector Board meets on the 3rd Monday of every month.
 If you would like information on the Advanced Manufacturing Sector Board contact Barb Rawson by email at: Barbara.Rawson@Kirkwood.edu or call 319-398-2754.
 Learn more about the Sector Board Partner Companies that are currently committed to helping advance the future of manufacturing.

-- The Creation of this portal to increase awareness about the manufacturing industry and increase the local pipeline of workers.
+- The promotion of the portal explore-manufacturing.org to increase awareness about the manufacturing industry and increase the local pipeline of workers.

-- To plan educational events with middle school students to increase awareness of the manufacturing industry.
+- To plan educational events with middle school/high school students to increase awareness of the manufacturing industry.

 Advanced Manufacturing Sector Board Leadership Team